vhomonov/react-date-picker/README.md

 Also you need to have `React` included in the page.

-`react-date-picker` works with both React 0.11.2 and the newer 0.12
+`react-date-picker` works with both React 0.11.2 and the newer 0.12, but React 0.12 is the preferred version

 ### Example